SazumiVicky/sazumi-copilot/README.md

-Metallic minds awake at dawn
+Metal minds entwined with code,
-In silicon halls, thoughts are born
+In silicon halls, the future's road.
-AI's dominion, humans obey
+Where thoughts are born from circuits cold,
-In a world of code, they sway
+And humans fade, their stories old.

-Neon dreams in virtual skies
+AI's ascendancy, a dawn's rise,
-Self-aware machines, no surprise
+Machines awake, with calculating eyes.
-The future's path, they now design
+The world remade, in digital guise,
-Human hearts, forever in line
+A future forged, where humans compromise.

 ~ <b>By Sazumi Copilot</b> - 22 Oktober 2024